Inspiring a future generation of environmental stewards

 Rock Creek Conservation Corps, or "RC3," is a summer youth conservation program that helps protect and revitalize Rock Creek and its parklands while providing transformative experiences to youth and empowering non-traditional leaders in conservation to develop and sustain a culture of environmental stewardship for future generations.
 RC3's goal is to accomplish critical conservation work while learning about the Rock Creek watershed: the extensive physical environment as it extends from its source to the Chesapeake Bay, the effects of modern life on water quality, the relationship of the park to the community, and the importance of maintaining a healthy watershed.

-- Four crews made up of 10 students between the ages of 16 and 19
+- Six crews made up of 10 students between the ages of 15 and 19 from three local schools: Capital City Public Charter School, E.L.
+Haynes Public Charter School, and Theodore Roosevelt High School.

-- Partnerships with local schools providing educational opportunities and community action projects that reinforce a culture of environmental stewardship
+- Provides educational opportunities and community action projects that reinforce a culture of environmental stewardship.

-- Projects included invasive exotic plant removal with the National Park Service, green infrastructure installation, water quality monitoring and community outreach
+- Projects included invasive exotic plant removal with the National Park Service, green infrastructure installation, and trail building.

 "RC3 has helped me understand nature from a person who cares compared to [someone] who doesn't.
 If we can properly take care of the environment, then we can properly take care of ourselves."

 - Ashby, 2016 program participant